The problem with cranking out travel posts when you’re an expat is that you’re too busy actually going to the places you love to write about them.

 But just north and south of the commercial beach are less developed spans of unspoiled dunes including the Oostduinpark

 Eleven million people visit Scheveningen each year … a number that will rise to new heights in the years to come.
-Den Haag city leaders plan to spend 25 million euros to improve the boardwalk and the access to the beach over the next three years.
+Den Haag city leaders spent 25 million euros to improve the boardwalk and the access to the beach.

 Where to stay